ganyang0720/FD-YOLO/README.md

 This is an improved model based on YOLOv10, designed for face mask detection in complex scenarios.

 ## CODE：
-you can get the official  YOLOv10 code at https://github.com/ultralytics/ultralytics
+You can get the official  YOLOv10 code at https://github.com/ultralytics/ultralytics

 and then add our improvement code to the project.